ofallonlabs/saeedmirshekari/_src/blog/how-omentors-helped-bahareh-land-a-data-scientist-role-at-janssen-johnson-johnson-in-just-one-month.md

 ---
 ## 🌟 Voices of O’Mentors: How Bahareh Landed a Data Scientist Role at Johnson & Johnson in Just One Month

 At **O'Mentors**, we believe that the right guidance at the right time can dramatically change the trajectory of someone’s career.
-One of the most inspiring success stories in our community comes from **Bahareh K.**, a data science professional who transformed her job search in just a matter of weeks.
+One of the most inspiring success stories in our community comes from [**Bahareh Kilcoyne**](https://www.linkedin.com/in/bahareh-kilcoyne-bb88b0160/), a data science professional who transformed her job search in just a matter of weeks.

 ### 🎯 Before O’Mentors: Stuck in the Search